axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <div class="_speakera">I think that&rsquo;s where it starts, yes.</div>
  <div class="_speakerb">Yeah, but that is a difficult conversation and I wouldn't know where to start.</div>
  <div class="_speakera">There are many people who can give you some tips&hellip;</div>
  <div class="_speakerb">Yes, you are right.
 Ask.
 Learn.
-Shit, this is so simple and we make it so complicated&hellip;</div>
+Shit, this is so simple and we make things so complicated&hellip;</div>
  <div class="_speakera">That is what we learned to do, make things very complicated.
 And fear hides behind those complications.</div>
  <div class="_speakerb">No, I am not afraid&hellip;</div>
  <div class="_speakera">Yet, you are letting your fears speak for you.</div>